railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 	The combination of username/password is specific to a single database.
 If you have administrative rights to a database you can modify the predefined users.

-	Alternatively you can install the ``users_ldap`` module, which manages the authentication of users in LDAP (the Lightweight Directory Access Protocol, a standard system), and connect it to several Open ERP databases.
+	Alternatively you can install the :mod:`users_ldap` module, which manages the authentication of users in LDAP (the Lightweight Directory Access Protocol, a standard system), and connect it to several Open ERP databases.
 Using this, many databases can share the same user account details.